Chlorine

 Gas in vial.

-This is chlorine gas sealed in a quartz tube with teflon stopper.
+This is chlorine gas sealed in a quartz tube with Teflon stopper.
 It has a very pretty chlorine color to it.
 Greg sells lots of unusual elements on eBay: Check the source link for more information.

 Source: Greg P